Mortgage Life Loan

 The lender is free to set its rate.
 They are quite high in general.

-However, the annual percentage rate of charge may not be higher than rate of wear over a period of 10 years.
+However, the annual percentage rate of charge may not exceed wear rate over a period of 10 years.
 There are 3 rates of wear and tear depending on the amount of the loan:

-Interest accrues throughout the term of the loan, but will only be repaid upon death or sale of the property.
+Interest accrues throughout the term of the loan, but will not be repaid until the death or sale of the property.

 FYI

-It is recommended that the total amount due for a life mortgage be compared with that of a conventional consumer credit for the same borrowed capital.
+It is recommended to compare the total amount due for a life mortgage loan with that of a conventional consumer credit for the same borrowed capital.

 Mandatory information